WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## W3C

-Initialism for World Wide Web Consortium.
+Initialism for *World Wide Web Consortium*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations]().

 ## WAN

-Acronym for *wide area network*.
+Acronym for *Wide Area Network*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations]().